Easy Bible Quiz about Biblical Characters and People.

 This person watched as Moses floated among the reeds along the riverbank.

-Fearing for his life, she put Moses into a basket and placed it in the river.
+Fearing for his life, she put Moses into a basket and placed it in the Nile River.

 Moses' sister, Miriam, followed along the riverbank.